kimberlyemerson-dev/sql-query-performance-pipeline/README.md

 |------------------------------------|-----------------------------------------------------------------------------|
 | KimberlyEmersonDemos__CREATE.sql   | Script to easily create the demo database using `SELECT...INTO` from AdventureWorks2025     |
 | KimberlyEmersonDemos__Indexing.sql | Script to create indexes for the demo database                              |

+Execute the CREATE script to create the database once all the required environment items have been set up.

 <caption>Queries</caption>